ImStuBTW/bitbot/README.md

+# Fork Description

+This fork converts BitBot into a Typescript project with intention of supporting every bitbucket push event.

 # BitBot - A BitBucket Push Bot for Discord and Slack

 BitBot is a small Node script for sending commit messages from BitBucket pushes to the Discord or Slack room of your choice.
 BitBot takes advantage of BitBucket's outgoing webhooks, and Discord/Slack's incoming webhooks.
 You'll need your own server running NodeJS in order to receive and pass on the messages.